 Natural Capital Declaration

-The Natural Capital Declaration is a statement by the financial sector demonstrating its leadership and commitment to work towards integrating natural capital criteria into financial products and services for the 21st century.
+The Natural Capital Declaration is a commitment by financial institutions to work towards integrating natural capital criteria into financial products and services for the 21st century.

-Just as ‘capital’ is defined as the stock of materials or information that exists within a system at any given time, ‘natural capital’ refers to the materials and information within ecosystems.
-Much as an investor will use financial capital to generate profits, natural capital yields a flow of valuable ecosystem goods or services.
-For example, a forest or a population of fish will provide a future flow of timber or food.
+Just as ‘capital’ is defined as the stock of materials or information that exists within a system at any given time, ‘natural capital’ refers to the materials and services within ecosystems.
+Much as an investor will use financial capital to generate profits, natural capital yields a flow of valuable ecosystem goods and services.
+For example, a forest or a fish population will provide a future flow of timber, freshwater or food.

 Financial institutions are invited to endorse the Natural Capital Declaration at CEO level.
-Although non-financial institutions cannot become endorsers, they may also register their support for the initiative through the website.
-To endorse or support the Declaration, please write to email@example.com.
+Non-financial institutions can also register their support for the initiative through the website.
+To find out more about endorsing or supporting the Declaration, please write to email@example.com.

-The Natural Capital Declaration is being convened by the UNEP Financial Initiative, the Global Canopy Programme, and Fundação Getulio Vargas’ (FGV) Sustainability Study Center.
+The Natural Capital Declaration is jointly managed by the UNEP Finance Initiative and the Global Canopy Programme.